j2commerce/guide/apps/apps/additional-fee.md

 **Auto apply additional fee in checkout ?**

 Set **YES** will apply the additional fee at the checkout automatically.
-Set **NO** will hide the additonal fee displaying in cart page and checkout and it will display the checkbox at the payment step allowing customers to choose the fees.
+Set **NO** will hide the additional fee displaying in cart page and checkout and it will display the checkbox at the payment step allowing customers to choose the fees.

 **Display a checkbox in the following checkout step**